chancesweetser/Weather-Tracker/README.md

 * Azure Web App Service

 ## Installation and Usage ##
 This C#, JavaScript, and SQL code is run in Visual Studio, so if need make sure C# and SQL is installed.
-In when you run it, click the run button in Visual Studio, which should say "IIS Express (_Browser Here_)" next to it.

-To set up your database for this project, create a database named "SkiWeather" and run this code in your SQLCMD.
+To set up your database for this project, create a database named "SkiWeather" and run the code below in your SQLCMD, or create a query in Microsoft SQL Server Management Studio with the code below and execute it.

+Additionally, you must change the code on line 14 of the _Web.config_ file so that the Data Source is set to the name of your SQL Server's name.

 ```
 USE [SkiWeather]